| |

 • Areas within 3.5 km of the Jordanian border with Syria and areas east of Ruwayshid near the Iraqi border, due to risks of terrorism and armed conflict.

-• Syrian refugee camps, as access is restricted by the Jordanian government.
+• Syrian refugee camps are restricted in access by the Jordanian government.

 • Zarqa, Rusayfah, and the Baqa’a neighborhood of Ayn Basha, due to risks of terrorism and crime.